-- 1. Review all complaints received, and their proposed or actual resolutions - 2.
-Review any significant comments, concerns, or suggestions made by the public, local governments, or other agencies - 3.
-Review the status of the Project in relation to the overall schedule established prior to the commencement of construction - 4.
-Perform other activities that Certificate Holders or DPS Staff consider appropriate (CC 55a).
+- (1) Review of all complaints received, and their proposed or actual resolutions; - (2) Review of any significant comments, concerns, or suggestions made by the public, local governments, or other agencies; - (3) Review of the status of the Project in relation to the overall schedule established prior to the commencement of construction; and - (4) Other items the Certificate Holders or DPS Staff consider appropriate.
+(CC#55a)

-The Certificate Holders, with the help of the appropriate Inspectors and Project personnel, will provide a written record of the results of the inspection, including resolutions of issues, and additional measures to be taken, to agencies involved in the inspection audit (CC 55b).
+The Certificate Holders, with the help of the appropriate Inspectors and project personnel will provide a written record of the results of the inspection, including resolutions of issues, and additional measures to be taken, to agencies involved in the inspection audit.
+(CC#55b)